Film4: 1998–2001: Early years and launch

 The network has its origins in Channel Four Films, a production company opened by Channel Four Television Corporation in 1982 which has been responsible for backing a large number of films made in the United Kingdom and around the world.
 The company's first production was Stephen Frears' Walter, which was released in the same year.

 In the late 1990s, FilmFour Productions partnered with Showtime Australia in its first foreign co-financing venture, with Miranda Dear appointed in 1996 as production and acquisition consultant.
 During this time the collaboration produced John Polson's Siam Sunset and Mark Lamprell's My Mother Frank in Australia.
 Dear left FilmFour in July 2000, to became commissioning editor of drama at SBS independent (the production arm of public broadcaster SBS), after which FilmFour closed its Australian office.

+With the upcoming launch of digital terrestrial television, Channel 4 planned the creation of a subscription movie channel, Channel 4 Film Club, which would broadcast art house films.
+In 1997, it announced that it would sell the channel on a wholesale basis to TV providers, which would control the channel's pricing, marketing and availability.

 On 1 November 1998, the production company was re-branded as FilmFour to coincide with the launch of a new digital television channel of the same name on both Sky and ONdigital platforms, becoming Channel 4's second network.
 At its launch, it was a subscription-only service costing £6 a month, eventually rising to £7.
 The launch night (which also broadcasts on Channel 4) was hosted by Johnny Vaughan and the first film to be shown was What's Eating Gilbert Grape, as well as the launch evening also featured its British network television premiere of The Usual Suspects.

 On 31 March 2000 at 6.00am, the analogue version of FilmFour shut down and later switched to digital.